IsakMakimartti/webbisovellusprojekti/README.md

 2/5: All the buttons i implemented are event listeners.
 Some of them do DOM manipulations.
 For example: images in gallery.html as well as buttons in contact.html.

 3/5: overall i used a lot of functions for this website, see functions.js.
 For arrays, check projects.html + language.js.
-For objects check about.html for:  <table id="infoTable" class="infoTable"> and aboutTable.js
+For objects check about.html and aboutTable.js

 4/5: see languages.js as well as gallerybuttons.js.
 In both of those i use forEach loops to read data.
 Gallery does "dynamic DOM updates" because the user click a button and the image switches to next or previous.